Sancilio and Company, Inc.

 Developing Good Science into Great Medicine

 Sancilio & Company, Inc. (SCI) is an American based biopharmaceutical company.
 We research, develop, manufacture and distribute products in the United States.
-Our focus is to provide medicines that prevent common health problems and eliminate deficiencies that result from our lifestyle.
+Our focus is to provide supplements that help eliminate deficiencies that result from our lifestyle.
 We provide both generic and brand products to consumers and other pharmaceutical companies.
-Our line of products include highly concentrated Omega-3 essential fatty acids to improve cardiovascular health, medical foods containing fluoride prescribed by doctors and dentists to patients in areas whose drinking water is non-fluoridated, and women’s health products.
+Our line of products include highly concentrated Omega-3 essential fatty acids to help improve cardiovascular health, supplements containing fluoride prescribed by doctors and dentists to patients in areas whose drinking water is non-fluoridated, and women’s health products.
 SCI has an active research pipeline consisting primarily of Advanced Lipid Technology (ALT) focused on clinically proven enhancements of essential fatty acids.

 Prevention: The Issue of Heart Disease